 Mrs. Lillian J. (Critelli) Hughes, age, 92, of New Hartford, passed away on Saturday, January 5, 2019 at St. Elizabeth Medical Center with her family at her side.

-To send flowers in memory of Lillian J. Hughes (Critelli), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Lillian J. Hughes (Critelli), please visit our Heartfelt Sympathies Store.

 She was born in Utica, on January 22, 1926, a daughter of the late Ernest and Carmella “Cora” (Peitroface) Critelli.
 Lillian was raised and educated locally, where she attended T. R. Proctor High School.
 At one time, Lillian held a position at Rome Air Force Base.
 On February 8, 1947, she was united in marriage with John T. “Jack” Hughes.
 The couple relocated to Long Island in 1955.
 In 1972, Lillian along with her family, relocated once again to New Jersey, where she held positions with Garden State Community Hospital and West Jersey Health System, Marlton Division, retiring after many years of loyal service.
 Mr. Hughes passed away on November 4, 1983, after more than 36 years of marriage.